Gwenfair Vaughan

 Stage

-Gwenfair's New York stage debut was as the title role in 'Miss Julie’, the late nineteenth century controversial naturalistic tragedy by August Strindberg.
-Gwenfair embraced portraying the complex aristocrat, who was 'brought up to act and think like a man', and whose illicit dalliance with a male servant leads to her ultimate destruction.
-Her performance in the demanding role received praise from the New York theatre industry, and the production was Gwenfair's New York theatrical producing debut.
+Her New York stage debut was as the title role in 'Miss Julie’, the controversial naturalistic tragedy by August Strindberg, for which she received praise from the New York theatre industry for her performance in the demanding role.
+Gwenfair embraced portraying the complex aristocrat whose illicit dalliance with a male servant leads to her ultimate destruction.
+The production was also Gwenfair's New York theatrical producing debut.

 Following her portrayal of Miss Julie, Gwenfair was cast to portray the female lead in the Off-Broadway production of